Tricking The Eye Home Hack

 The Fix: Adhesive Wall Hook Kitchen Rail

 I ordered these two adhesive wall rail hooks from Amazon.
-They came in a package of two and the price was $9.99.
+They came in a package of two and were $9.99.

-I was hoping to paint the holes a color to somewhat blend into the background.
+I hoped to paint the holes a color to blend into the background.

 Then I cleaned the backsplash and attached the adhesive hooks over the four blue holes the best I could.